 Modica in the south is a real hidden gem.
 Baroque in style, this charming city is only 15 km from Ragusa.
 The town, located between two valleys and on Pizzo's hill, is a harmony of churches, palaces and buildings of the eighteenth century (all built according to the late baroque style).
 Think narrow, quaint streets, inspiring domes, squares, and fantastic architecture - its picture postcard perfect!
 It also boasts a lovely marina and beach.

 Trapani in the north-west is a great point to explore western Sicily.
 The town itself is famous for its lively historical centre with its boutiques, restaurants, cafès and bars.
 It also benefits from being positioned on the Tyrrhenian coast, which offers magnificent marine scenery and areas of outstanding beauty.
 From the beaches of Castellammare del Golfo and San Vito Lo Capo, to the rock formations of Scopello, the Zingaro nature reserve, and the islands of Levanzo, Marettimo and Favignana, the area is simply stunning!
 All around Trapani you can find unique fishing villages, where you can experience an unspoilt and authentic Sicily.

-What to do?
+What to do in Sicily?

-How to get there?
+How to get to and around Sicily?

 Resorts in the east such as Taormina and Syracuse are served by Catania airport.
 Resorts in the north such as Cefalu are served by Palermo airport.
 Trapani in the north west has its own Tranpani airport but is also served by Palermo.
 The southern resorts of Ragusa and Modica, part of the Val di Noto are served by the local Comiso airport but it is also possible to use Catania.